moorepants/eme185/content/pages/purchasing.rst

   the receipt.
 - Submit the completed form, along with original receipts, to one of the MAE staff, 2132 Bainer Office.

+Engineering Change Orders
+====
+As professional engineers, you have a fiduciary responsibility to spend your sponsor’s funds in the best interest of the project.
+Therefore, it is critical that you plan your purchases prudently.
+That said, there is no way to foresee all the stumbling blocks that will occur over the course of this quarter and additional purchases are almost certain.

+We will be implementing an element of what it known as an Engineering Change Order (ECO).
+This is a procedure which you will encounter in your professional careers.
+Its purpose is simple: any changes to your Bill of Materials must be justified and approved before funds are released.

+There will be a cap of two additional BOM changes for the remained of the quarter.
+Each of these changes must be justified with a one-page memo answereing each of the following questions:

+1. What are you changing?
+2. Why are you chainging it?
+3. What do you need to purchase in order to facilitate this change?

+You must also submit an abridged BOM of the changes indicating what additionally is needed including all vendors, part numbers, quantities and cost.
+The new BOM can be an attachment and need not fit within the one-page limit of the memo.
+These will be sent to the instructor, your TA, and your sponsor for approval.

 Tips
 ====